jourquin/BoxCoxLogit/README.md

 ## Output
-Both scripts print the estimated model (values of the estimators, t-values, log-likelihood...) in the console and a spreadsheet-style data viewer with the actual and estimated transported quantities per mode for each ORG-DST relation.
-Finally, the correlations between observed and estimated quantities are also printed in the console.
+Both scripts print the estimated model (values of the estimators, t-values, log-likelihood...), the 100 first rows of the input data along with the related estimated quantities and the correlations between observed and estimated quantities.

 ## Use of the estimators in the Nodus software
 [Nodus](http://nodus.uclouvain.be) is a transportation network modeling